Rhexia mariana

 Rhexia mariana is a species of flowering plant in the Melastomataceae family known by the common names pale meadow beauty or Maryland meadowbeauty.
 It is native to the eastern and lower midwestern United States.

-This species is a colonial perennial herb producing stems up to 2.5 feet tall.
+This species is a colonial perennial herb producing stems up to 2.5 ft tall.
 The oppositely arranged leaves have elongated, toothed blades.
-The flower is 1 or 2 inches wide.
+The flower is 1 to 2 in wide.
 It is pink, purple, or white with yellow or orange anthers.
 The fruit is a red urn-shaped capsule containing brownish seeds.